Port of Merak

 Port of Merak is a seaport located in the Pulo Merak District of the city of Cilegon, Banten, on the northwestern tip of Java, Indonesia.
-The port and district are named after the green peafowl, which once lived in the region, but now only lives in the nearby Ujung Kulon National Park.
+The port and district are named after the green peafowl, which once lived in the region, but now lives only in the nearby Ujung Kulon National Park.
 The port is connected to Jakarta via the Jakarta-Merak Toll Road and is also connected to the Bakauheni port which is located at the south of the Trans-Sumatran Highway.

 History

 In 1883, the original settlement was completely destroyed by a series of tsunamis generated by the eruption of the Krakatoa volcano in the Sunda Strait.
 The largest wave at Merak was estimated to be at least 41 m high.
-Approximately 2,700 people lost their lives, including virtually all of the town's inhabitants at that time.
+Approximately 2,700 people lost their lives, most of the town's inhabitants at that time.

 Features

 A large thermal electric power plant is located close to Merak where coal barges handle large quantities of coal.
 A new LPG jetty handles liquid gases for distribution in Banten province, tankage has been built at Merak.

 The town of Cilegon is about 15-20 km from Merak port.
 There is heavy truck traffic on the road from Cilegon to Merak so the road is often in poor condition.
 In downtown Cilegon there is a hypermart mall and some shanty shops.
 Karaoke bars for sailors are not hard to find.